Our Power Sources

 To learn more, see the following:

-- Watch a video about the use of clean, renewable hydropower in the U.S.
+- Watch a video about the use of clean, renewable hydroelectric energy in the U.S.

-Tacoma Power produces or buys electricity from a number of different resources.
-We are providing you with information about the fuel used to generate the electricity you used in 2017, the most recent numbers available.
+Tacoma Power produces or buys electricity from a number of resources.
+We are providing you with information about the fuel used to generate the electricity you used in 2020, the most recent numbers available.

 Licensing and Watershed Management

-To operate our dams, we must maintain licenses issued by the Federal Energy Regulatory Commission, which oversees hydropower projects across the country.
+To operate our dams, we must maintain licenses issued by the Federal Energy Regulatory Commission, which oversees hydroelectric projects across the country.
 These licenses contain provisions for:

 - Fisheries programs, including hatcheries and the protection of native fish and their habitat.